Frequently Asked Questions

 - Advanced BioRecovery Solutions provides insurance claims processing advice, assistance, and in many cases, complimentary litigation services to its Clientele.
 Our knowledgeable team can aid clients in navigating the complex and involved property insurance filing process, providing expertise where needed.
 If desired, ABS will handle the entire process at no additional charge to the client.

-ABS has successfully processed claims for Allstate, Avatar, Castle Hill, Citizens, Florida Fidelity, Hartford, Heacock, Homeowner’s Choice, Lloyds of Londons, NA Risk, Olympus, Prepared, Pure, Southern Fidelity, State Farm, Tower Hill, Travelers, UIHNA, Universal, and USAA.
+ABS has successfully filed and processed client claims with Allstate, Avatar, Castle Hill, Citizens, Florida Fidelity, Hartford, Heacock, Homeowner’s Choice, Lloyd’s of London, NA Risk, Olympus, Prepared, Pure, Southern Fidelity, State Farm, Tower Hill, Travelers, UIHNA, Universal, USAA, Florida Peninsula, Liberty Mutual, Chubb and other insurers.
 Do not be concerned if your Insurer is not listed.
 As a leader in biorecovery and decontamination services, the list of insurers interested in collaborating with ABS continues to grow.

 An experienced biorecovery company will be able to successfully navigate the complex insurance claims processing system to ensure you receive maximum compensation for a covered loss.
 Poor photo journaling, incomplete or inadequate documentation and use of incorrect language / terminology to describe, in writing, the biohazard incident the scope of damage and the biorecovery and decontamination operation could compromise your claim.